frozendrpepper/face_detection_deep_learning/README.md

 the greatest but the model can run at an acceptable frame rate and detect faces (and recognize my own face).
 OpenCV has built in methods that can automatcally detect any connected camera to your hardware, input a live stream video and return each frame as individual image represented as array.

+Additionally, OpenCV has its own face recognition module built into it that uses slightly different approach.
+This could be a potential future project to compare the performance of different face recognition approaches.

 ## Useful References